digitaldreams/laracrud/README.md

 composer require digitaldream/laracrud --dev
 ```

-This version are ready to use in Laravel 5.3 and above.
-If you are using 5.2  please have a look to config/laracrud.php and adjust folder path.

 ## Setting

 01. Add this line to config/app.php providers array .
 Not needed if you are using laravel 5.5 or greater